-We’ve all experienced going back to the road we grew up on, everything always feels so much smaller, while our reminiscing nostalgic brains always deceive with memories of scale and grand archways, it was early on we decided that the scale of the room needed to be from the perspective of a toy, the plastic toy soldiers serving as our reference point of view, creating an area that felt more expansive, with the whole room feeling more like a fun fair at night, than a traditional bedroom.
+We wanted this to be seen through the lens of a child and the toys they play with while they immerse themselves in these fictional worlds.
+We’ve all experienced going back to the road we grew up on, everything always feels so much smaller than we remember – our reminiscing, nostalgic brains always deceive with memories of scale.
+So it felt natural that the room should feel expansive, with the plastic toy soldiers serving as our reference point of view, with the whole room feeling more like a funfair at night than a traditional bedroom, while also trying to keep this dark undercurrent of the real world, and reflect that in the toys scenes.

 Working on this film allowed us to develop new workflows while also applying what we’ve learned from working in Interactive, Commercial and Hollywood Movie VFX Production, fusing them into a kind of Guerrilla CGI production.
 The Process video below takes a look behind the scenes, where we documented some of the workflows and process behind the creation of PLAYGROUNDS.